FinnSkers/The-Portman/docs/README.md

 ## 🚀 Features

 - **AI-Powered CV Parsing:** Extract structured data from PDF, DOCX, and TXT files using DeepSeek-R1, Groq, and OpenRouter APIs.
-- **RAG-Enhanced Analysis:** Compare CVs with industry professionals using retrieval-augmented generation and Pinecone vector search.
+- **RAG-Enhanced Analysis:** Compare CVs with industry professionals using retrieval-augmented generation and ChromaDB vector search.
 - **Automated Website Generation:** Instantly create responsive, modern portfolio websites with template selection.
 - **Professional Benchmarking:** Receive AI-driven suggestions by comparing your profile with top professionals in your field.
 - **Multi-Format Support:** Handle various CV formats with intelligent preprocessing.